 Applying for the credit guarantee: Applications for credit can be submitted to credit providers (such as banks).
 The credit providers will then ask RVO for approval.

-There is a different scheme for larger companies: the Business loan guarantee scheme (‘Guarantee Ondernemingsfinanciering-regeling’ “GO”).
+There is a different scheme for larger companies: the Business Loan guarantee scheme (‘Guarantee Ondernemingsfinanciering-regeling’ or “GO”).

 5. Emergency counter (“TOGS”)

 An emergency counter was set up allowing certain entrepreneurs to receive compensation in the form of a once-only gift of EUR 4,000.
 This budget was intended as first relief for entrepreneurs who had been immediately affected by the government measures and therefore saw their revenue fall.
 Applications had to comply with the following conditions:

 - The company should have been established and registered with the Dutch Chamber of Commerce before 16 March 2020.

 - The company should have had a physical establishment other than at the home address of the owner(s).* An exception applied to catering and itinerant trade (such as driving schools, taxi transport and market traders): their business address and home address could be the same.

 - The company could not have more than 250 employees.

 - During the period from 16 March 2020 up to and including 15 June 2020, the fixed costs for the main or secondary activities were expected to be EUR 4,000.

 - The activity should have been registered under any of the required ‘SBI’ numbers before 16 March 2020.
 The eligible ‘SBI’ numbers can be found here.
 You’ll find your ‘SBI’ number on your Chamber of Commerce extract.
 The government expanded the list of SBI codes so that more entrepreneurs could apply for the relief offered by the Emergency Counter.
 If any registered secondary activity came under the selected ‘SBI’ code, support could also be claimed under the “TOGS”; the decision to grant support was no longer based on the registered main activity only.